 - Start slowly, build up gradually and monitor your progress.

-Exercise programs are becoming more popular.
+Exercise programs are popular.
 There are gyms and other fitness providers with many different types of classes, exercise routines and equipment, catering to a wide range of people.

 If you are unfamiliar with what is involved, starting an exercise program can be challenging.
-Talk to a registered exercise professional to find out about the many options available.
+Talk to an to find out about the many options available.

 Health benefits of exercise programs

-An exercise program that is designed specifically for you is a great way to stay physically and mentally fit.
-It also provides many other benefits, including:
+An exercise program that is tailored specifically to your needs is a great way to stay physically and mentally fit.
+It also provides additional benefits such as: